KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_scene_gltf2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For materials where only the front faces will be visible, turn on *Backface Culling* in the *Settings* section of an Eevee material.
+For materials where only the front faces will be visible, turn on *Backface Culling* in the *Settings* panel of an Eevee material.
 When using other engines (Cycles, Workbench) you can temporarily switch to Eevee to configure this setting, then switch back.

 Leave this box un-checked for double-sided materials.